KevinNgo-Creator/Project-1/README.md

 Process:
 APIs used: MapQuest for geolocation and restaurants & MTB Project for trails
 Framework: Materialize

-Roles: Back End: Kevin & Evan 		Front End: Kelly & Audra We added project tasks to the Project inside of GitHub.

-Challenges: Finding a good restaurant API and getting the restaurants to populate in between the lines of trail options.

-Demo:

 Future Development:
 •	Add Hiking